 Set a Salary as a Percentage of Profits

-If the business you own hasn’t crossed the start-up stage, you will need to just review your personal costs and a few small business overheads to arrive at a number for your salary.
+If the business you own hasnt crossed the start-up stage, you will need to just review your costs and a few small business overheads to arrive at a number for your payment.

 Scope Out the Competition

-One fail safe method to calculating the baseline income for your particular industry is to look at what the competition is paying themselves.
+One fail-safe method for calculating the baseline income for your particular industry is to look at what the competition is paying themselves.
 There are websites for every country that is maintained by the government which maintains baseline salaries for businesses large and small and also board members.
-The point in this activity is to find out the average salary being paid under similar circumstances.
+The point of this activity is to find out the average salary being paid under similar circumstances.